EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 # Uncomment the line below if you know that you are using xhost
 #xhost +si:localuser:$USER
 export PATH=$PATH:$HOME/.local/bin
-export PATH=$PATH:$HOME/.local/podman/bin
 ```

 5. Save the `.bashrc` file and exit
-5. If you had a terminal open previously (Konsole), close out of it and re-open before proceeding to the next section
+6. If you had a terminal open previously (Konsole), close out of it and re-open before proceeding to the next section

 #### How to Set Up Distrobox

 1. Open Konsole
-2. Create an Ubuntu distrobox: `distrobox create --name ubuntu -i ubuntu:22.10`
+2. Create an Ubuntu distrobox: `distrobox create --name ubuntu -i ubuntu:23.04`
 3. Type in `y` to confirm and press enter
-4. Press enter on the `docker.io...` line, typically the first line
-5. To enter the distrobox, open Konsole and enter: `distrobox enter ubuntu`
+4. To enter the distrobox, open Konsole and enter: `distrobox enter ubuntu`
     * You will need to enter the distrobox when compiling the various games on this page.
 You can identify when you are in a distrobox by looking at the lefthand side of Konsole.
 Using the distrobox created by this guide, it will say `deck@ubuntu`